-Want to achieve perfectly juicy chicken breast without firing up the grill?
-This simple indoor method is your answer.
+Want to learn how to cook chicken breast that's tender and juicy every time without firing up the grill?
+This pan-seared chicken breast method is your answer.
 All you need is a cast iron skillet (or any oven-safe pan) and about 30 minutes.
-The secret lies in using bone-in, skin-on chicken breast and a two-step cooking process that starts on the stovetop and finishes in the oven.
+The secret to perfect skillet chicken breast lies in using bone-in, skin-on chicken breast and a two-step cooking process that starts on the stovetop and finishes in the oven.
 The result?
-Tender, flavorful chicken breast that tastes just like it came off the grill.
-Perfect for busy weeknights or meal prep, with these 5 easy steps, you will have amazing juicy chicken every time.
+Tender, flavorful chicken that tastes just like it came off the grill.
+Ideal for busy weeknights or meal prep, in just a few easy steps, will guarantee amazing juicy chicken every time.

 Although we grill year-round, we especially enjoy it on a beautiful spring or fall day.
 Some of the foods we love to cook on the grill are different cuts of steak, lamb chops, burgers, lamb burgers, fish, vegetables like grilled romaine, and chicken, and even fruit and cheese like in this grilled peaches and halloumi salad.
 I prefer the taste of grilled meat and fish to other methods of cooking.
 Chicken breast is one of those foods that can turn out dry and flavorless if not prepared correctly.
 Grilling helps lock in moisture and flavor, creating that juicy chicken breast we all crave.
 But sometimes, grilling is not an option - it's too cold, rainy, or just too much hassle.

 That's where this pan-seared chicken breast method comes in.
-It recreates that same juicy, flavorful result you get from the grill, but right on your stovetop and in your oven.
-If you've been wondering how to cook bone-in chicken breast that stays moist and tender, this skillet method is your answer - a foolproof technique in 5 easy steps.
+It recreates the same juicy, flavorful result you get from the grill, but right on your stovetop and in your oven.
+If you've been wondering how to cook bone-in chicken breast that stays moist and tender, this skillet method is your answer—a foolproof technique in five easy steps.

 Jump to: